rsyslog/rsyslog-doc/source/configuration/ruleset/rsconf1_rulesetparser.rst

 **Available since:** 5.3.4+

-**Default:** rsyslog.rfc5424 followed by rsyslog.rfc5425
+**Default:** rsyslog.rfc5424 followed by rsyslog.rfc3164

 **Description:**

-This directive permits to specify which `message parsers <messageparser.html>`_ should be used for the ruleset in question.
-It no ruleset is explicitely specified, the default ruleset is used.
+This directive permits to specify which `message parsers <../../concepts/messageparser.html>`_ should be used for the ruleset in question.
+It no ruleset is explicitly specified, the default ruleset is used.
 Message parsers are contained in (loadable) parser modules with the most common cases (RFC3164 and RFC5424) being build-in into rsyslogd.